weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 })
 ```

-Generics make it easier to manipulate objects and their properties.
-Compile time type checks help to ensure that operations like `insert()` and `create()` are safe and error free.

 ### Async operations

-All methods with the exception of `collection.use()` use ES6 Promises to deal with asynchronous code, so you need to use `.then()` after function calls, or have `async`/`await` support.
+All client v3 methods, with the exception of `collection.use()`, use ES6 Promises with asynchronous code.
+This means you have to use `.then()` after function calls, or wrap your code `async/await` blocks.

 When there is an asynchronous code error, a promise returns the specific error message.
 If you use `async` and `await`, a rejected promises acts like a thrown exception